-You consider yourself a great writer, maybe the best at your company.
+You consider yourself a great writer, maybe the best at professional business writing in your company.
 You’ve written about religion, education, medicine and legal matters for your various clients.
 Then you’re hit with this assignment: Write 800 words on key I&O technology trends.

 It’s your job as a writer to “fake it until you’re not faking it anymore,” meaning, sometimes you have to sound like an expert on a topic even when you know little about the industry.
 But everyone has their limits.
 For some, it’s technology.
 For others, sports.
 Writing about legal matters is a whole new ballgame, due to the, you know, legal issues of publishing incorrect facts.